Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 The course is self-paced and enables you to fit your studies in with your lifestyle, motivation, and commitment.
 Each module has a duration of approximately 100 hours (the equivalent of 100 hours in a classroom setting).
 For example:

-N.B.
-These guidelines do not include completing the non-credit academic writing program.
+Please Note:Â These guidelines do not include completing the non-credit academic writing program.

 You may undertake more than one module at a time.
-Before deciding on the number of modules you might wish to study concurrently, careful consideration should be given to work, home and any other commitments you might have.
+Before deciding on the number of modules you might wish to study concurrently, careful consideration should be given to work, home, and any other commitments you might have.
 Overtaxing your time will result in poor grades.

 There are no hidden extras